RikenSugitaLab/MLMM-Potential/doc/Genesis_ML_Interface.md

 npergpu: number of models in each gpu.
 Default: 1

 n_replicas: number of replicas in each node.
-Default: 1 this option should be set when Relica Exchange Sampling Methods is used.
-In this case ngpu and npergpu should be set since multiple processes (replica) may ran on one node.
+Default: 1 This option should be set when Relica Exchange Sampling Methods is used, and ngpu as well as npergpu should be set since multiple processes (replica) may ran on one node.
+The total number of models in each node is ngpu\*nergpu, this number should be equal to the number of replicas in one node.